-- Weekly Faculty Learning Meetings (FLM) focus on professional development, Marzano, Kagan, unpacking the standards, MTSS, and student achievement. - School wide communication through weekly FLM's. - Instructional Rounds teachers visit other teachers' classrooms to garner ideas and generate discussions about classroom routines/instruction. - Data Days Each grade level and ESE team will receive 3 full days and 3 partial days of collaborative data discussions, creating grade level action plans based on current data to increase student success.
-Teachers will also focus on FL Plan Standards, planning lessons together to meet the rigor of the new standards and ongoing curriculum mapping. - Team Planning Each grade level team will have common planning times in which to work together. - Professional Learning Community (PLC) groups will meet monthly to learn/work together with a common thread of interest.
+- \Weekly Faculty Learning Meetings (FLM) focus on professional development, Marzano, Kagan, Thinking Maps, iReady, Curriculum Maps, MTSS and student achievement. - \School wide communication through weekly FLM's. - \Data Room to focus on students lowest 25%.
+Student data is listed and students on graphed based on their levels (on, above, below, and more than one grade level below). - \ Mid-quarter data meetings with teachers to review standards mastery. - \Instructional Rounds teachers visit other teachers' classrooms to garner ideas and generate discussions about classroom routines/instruction. - \Data Days Each grade level and ESE team will receive 3 full days and 3 partial days of collaborative data discussions, creating grade level action plans based on current data to increase student success.
+Teachers will also focus on FL Plan Standards, planning lessons together to meet the rigor of the new standards and ongoing curriculum mapping. - \Team Planning Each grade level team will have common planning times in which to work together. - \Professional Learning Community (PLC) groups will meet monthly to learn/work together with a common thread of interest.

-Describe the school's strategies to recruit, develop and retain highly qualified, certified-in-field, effective teachers to the school
+2. Describe the school's strategies to recruit, develop and retain highly qualified, certified-in-field, effective teachers to the school.